-APSA’s Interpretive Methodologies and Methods Group recognizes the student conference paper that best employs or analyzes interpretive methodologies and methods for the study of politics with the Hayward R. Alker Award.
+The annual Hayward R. Alker award recognizes the student conference paper that best employs or analyzes interpretive methodologies and methods for the study of politics.

 This award is named to honor the memory of Hayward R. Alker, former President of the International Studies Association and John A. McCone Chair in International Security at the School of International Relations, University of Southern California.
+Alker passed away on August 24, 2007.
 From his humanistic critique of mainstream political science, to the role he played in the development and promotion of interdisciplinary, historically grounded, linguistically and hermeneutically-informed approaches to political science, Hayward Alker was a tireless champion of interpretive methodologies.
 His commitment to nurturing and encouraging graduate students and young scholars makes this award a doubly appropriate way to honor his contributions.

 Papers must come from PhD students in political science, and must have been presented at a political science association conference (e.g. American Political Science Association, Western Political Science Association, Midwest Political Science Association, other regional or state meetings, as well as other associations such as European Consortium for Political Research, International Political Science Association, or International Studies Association and its regional meetings) in the academic year preceding the award.
 Authors must be enrolled as PhD students at the time of the paper’s conference presentation.

 The award is given to papers presented during the academic year preceding the year of the submission deadline.
 The 2023 Alker Award will be given to conference papers presented between September 15, 2021, and September 14, 2022.
 Nominated papers should be identical to the version presented at the conference; subsequent revisions are not eligible.